captain0xff/supernova/migration.md

 ## TODO
 * Expose new SDL3 functionality (Properties of Renderer and Texture).
 * Take another shot at making a better event system.
-* Upgrade the satellite libs.
+* Upgrade the satellite libs (SDL3_net done).
-* Change the SDL int types to C fixed width ints.
 * Try to reduce dependency on SDL of the headers so that we don't even need to link to it.
 * After SDL3 is released rename supernova3 to supernova and the sdl2 branch to supernova2.
+* Fix mixer to open the currect device.
+* Add AnimatedSprite::render_rot

 ## Already done
 * Renamed functions and variables.